-Its BBQ season soon, and here is a Capon to dazzle your guests:
+It's BBQ season soon, and here is a Capon to dazzle your guests:

-Get under the breast skin by loosening the skin from the meat at the bottom and working your hands gently up the bird, by sliding your hands between the skin and the meat.
+Get under the breast skin by loosening the skin from the meat at the bottom and working your hands gently up the bird by sliding your hands between the skin and the meat.
 Get into the top by working hands beginning from the neck flap.
 You may work the cheese in with your fingers.

-Soak 2 cups of hickory chips in water for an hour, beforehand.
+Soak 2 cups of hickory chips in water for an hour beforehand.

-Baste every 15-20 minutes or so, while adding more hickory.
-If you are careful you may turn bird, but this can be risky).
-If the bird starts to over brown before done, you may cover that part with a bit of foil.
-In my book, bird is done when leg is VERY loose.
+Baste every 15-20 minutes or so while adding more hickory.
+If you are careful, you may turn the bird, which can be risky).
+If the bird starts to over-brown before done, you may cover that part with a bit of foil.
+In my book, the bird is done when the leg is VERY loose.
 (Some say that is too done, but I don't think so), you may use a thermometer.
-This generally takes about 3.5-4 hours for an eight pound bird.
+This generally takes about 3.5-4 hours for an eight-pound bird.

 This bird is full of complex flavors.
-I sometimes make a little warm relish of red and yellow bell peppers, julienned and tossed in olive oil and butter, with the juices from the platter stirred in, until soft, and with a splash of white wine, and touch of lemon to finish them.
+I sometimes make a little warm relish of red and yellow bell peppers, julienned and tossed in olive oil and butter, with the juices from the platter stirred in until soft, and with a splash of white wine and a touch of lemon to finish them.

 Don't forget the apples and onions inside!